Matt Olson Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to surrender 119 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- Brewers pitchers combine to rank 21st in baseball in home runs surrendered (120 total, 1.2 per game).

-- In his last time out on Sunday, the righty threw 5 2/3 innings against the Cincinnati Reds, allowing three earned runs while surrendering six hits.
+- In his last time out on Tuesday, the right-hander tossed 4 2/3 innings against the Philadelphia Phillies, giving up four earned runs while surrendering seven hits.

-- The 30-year-old has put up a 3.79 ERA and 6.2 strikeouts per nine innings across 12 games this season, while allowing a batting average of .296 to his opponents.
+- In nine games this season, the 32-year-old has a 4.01 ERA and 6.1 strikeouts per nine innings, while allowing a batting average of .238 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.